GWilloughby99/GWilloughby99.github.io/_posts/2020-01-19-stopandsearch analysis.md

 Figures from [data.gov.uk](https://www.ethnicity-facts-figures.service.gov.uk/crime-justice-and-the-law/policing/stop-and-search/latest#by-ethnicity-and-area) show the rate of white people stopped and searched in England and Wales was **five**.

-Asians are almost **three times more likely** to be stopped by police through stop and search powers based on census figures.
+Asians are almost **three times more likely** to be stopped by police through stop and search powers based on police appendix figures.

 Neil Basu says it is “more of a nuanced argument.”